TomatenKuchenDEV/docs/docs/features.md

 description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 This page lists all features currently available.
 ---

-Note that there a daily updates usually containing new features, and those might not be reflected here instantly.
+Note that there a daily updates usually containing new features which might not be reflected here instantly.

 :::tip